 - Azure File Sync cloud tiering must be disabled on volumes with DFS-R replicated folders.

-- Server endpoints should not be configured on DFS-R read-only replication folders.
+- Server endpoints shouldn't be configured on DFS-R read-only replication folders.

 - Only a single server endpoint can overlap with a DFS-R location.
-Multiple server endpoints overlapping with other active DFS-R locations may lead to conflicts.
+Multiple server endpoints overlapping with other active DFS-R locations might lead to conflicts.

 For more information, see DFS Replication overview.

-Using sysprep on a server that has the Azure File Sync agent installed is not supported and can lead to unexpected results.
+Using sysprep on a server that has the Azure File Sync agent installed isn't supported and can lead to unexpected results.
 Agent installation and server registration should occur after deploying the server image and completing sysprep mini-setup.

-If cloud tiering is enabled on a server endpoint, files that are tiered are skipped and not indexed by Windows Search.
+If cloud tiering is enabled on a server endpoint, files that are tiered are skipped and aren't indexed by Windows Search.
 Non-tiered files are indexed properly.